singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 > Support vector classifier is also known as a soft margin classifier.

 The observations on the wrong side of the hyperplane are obviously misclassified by the model.
-But this helps to improve the total accuracy of the model.
+But this helps to improve the overall accuracy of the model.

 {% include lazyload.html image_src="https://i.ibb.co/ZdzhYrp/Screenshot-2020-04-27-at-9-48-20-PM.png" image_alt="Infinite possible hyerplanes in SVM" image_title="Infinite possible hyerplanes in SVM" %}